 PCB traces routed near board edges and carrying high-speed signals are considered to contribute to EMI problems.
 Consequently, design maxims state that traces that might have intentional or unintentional high frequency components on them be kept away from board edges.
 This costs valuable surface area as boards become more densely designed.
 Further, design maxims concerning traces near board edges are not well quantified.
 The increase in EMI as a trace is routed increasingly closer to the PCB edge has been studied experimentally and with numerical modeling.

-M. Tanaka et al., "FDTD and FEM/MOM Modeling of EMI Resulting from a Trace Near a PCB Edge," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2000, Institute of Electrical and Electronics Engineers (IEEE), Jan 2000.
+D. P. Berg et al., "FDTD and FEM/MOM Modeling of EMI Resulting from a Trace Near a PCB Edge," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2000, Washington, D.C.), vol. 1, pp. 135 - 140, Institute of Electrical and Electronics Engineers (IEEE), Aug 2000.

 Electrical and Computer Engineering